 Interdisciplinary Leadership Training in Developmental Disabilities, Funded Traineeship

-Trainees must be graduate students who come from a variety of educational backgrounds (audiology, health administration, nursing, nutrition, occupational therapy, pediatrics, pediatric dentistry, physical therapy, psychology, social work, speech language pathology, special education, public policy, and more).
+Trainees must be graduate students from a variety of educational backgrounds (audiology, health administration, nursing, nutrition, occupational therapy, pediatrics, pediatric dentistry, physical therapy, psychology, social work, speech-language pathology, special education, public policy, and more).
 Trainees in this leadership activity will also include parents, other family members, and self-advocates.

-The program emphasizes building leadership abilities in the areas of research, outreach training, technical assistance and advocating for systems change.
+The program emphasizes building leadership abilities in the areas of research, outreach training, technical assistance, and advocating for systems change.
 Funded traineeships require a minimum commitment of 16 hours a week.
-Trainee requirements include enrollment and successful completion of fall and spring coursework (total six credit hours) in developmental disabilities and systems of care.
+Trainee requirements include enrollment and successful completion of fall and spring course work (total six credit hours) in developmental disabilities and systems of care.

 |Speech-Language Therapy Opportunities

-For more information regarding Speech-Language Pathology, contact:
+For more information regarding Speech-Language Pathology:

-For more information regarding Audiology, contact:
+For more information regarding Audiology:

-Center for Child Health and Development
+Find application requirements, deadlines, and more: Center for Child Health and Development